edmundhung/conform/docs/api/react/future/useControl.md

 ### `value?: string`

-The value of a checkbox or radio input when checked.
-This sets the value attribute of the base input.
+The submitted value of a checkbox or radio control when checked.

 ```ts
 const control = useControl({